-While swatches are not always perfect, they can provide clues to how an eyeshadow may perform in terms of ability to blend, pigmentation, and ease of application.
+Although swatches are not always perfect, they provide clues to how an eyeshadow may perform in terms pigmentation and ability to blend.

 From top-to-bottom: Bare It All (matte beige), Tan-Tation (matte peachy nude), Foxy Lady (foiled chocolate bronze), and After Hours (matte deep taupe)

 Weekend (Column 2)

 When used together, the four shades in the central column create a bolder look.
 However, the two lightest shades in this quad, Diamonds & Pearls and Soft Touch, underwhelmed.
 In comparison, the foiled duo-chrome, Come-Hither, impressed me so much.
 It remains my favorite shade in the palette.

 From top-to-bottom: Diamonds & Peals (shimmering icy white gold), Soft Touch (matte nude fawn), Come-Hither (foiled chestnut with silver reflect), and Untamed (matte expresso)

 Milani describes the last column in the Soft & Sultry Eyeshadow Palette as the go-to colors for a sultry look.
 The way that the swatches built up using a brush impressed me.
 However, the matte black shadow needed a lot of work to achieve full opacity.

 From top-to-bottom: In the Buff (matte, pale cream), Smokin’ Hot (matte taupe), Sweeter than Chocolate (foiled chocolate with gold reflect), and Naughty-Night (matte jet black)